-You don’t need to be a serious gamer to get value out of a gaming desk, but you’ll get the best results if you know what you can expect to find from the best models.
+While you don’t need to be a serious gamer to get value out of a gaming desk, you’ll get the best results if you know what to expect from the best models.
 That’s what HotRate is here for.
-We’ll break down those most important features and specs and also provide you with some practical shopping advice you can use whether you’re an esports professional or simply an office professional looking to step up your game.
+Whether you’re an eSports pro or simply an office professional looking to step up your game, we’ll break down the most important specs and features of each desk, while also providing some practical shopping advice to help you in your search.

 Factors You Should Consider Before Buying

-Before we start, there are four different types of gaming desks you should consider when choosing the right option for you:
+Before we begin, there are four different types of gaming desks you should consider when choosing the right option for you:

-These are your traditional type of gaming desks and don’t differ too much from an office desk.
+These are your traditional type of gaming desks and don’t differ too much from a standard office desk.
 However, when it comes to gaming, standard desks tend to have a few extra features like headphone hooks, drink holders and cool extras like RGB lighting.

 Height Adjustable Desks

-Sit / Standing desks are becoming increasingly popular for both the office and home.
-Depending on your gaming preference, having the option to go from sitting to standing has its benefits, especially to break up those long sessions sat in the same position.
+Sit / Standing desks are becoming increasingly popular both for the office and for home.
+Depending on your gaming preference, having the option to go from sitting to standing has its benefits, particularly in breaking up those long sessions sat in the same position.

-These employ an L-shape that allows them to take advantage of your gaming room space by maximizing the wall area.
+These desks adopt an L-shape that allows them to take advantage of your gaming room space by maximizing the wall area.
 They’re also great if you require a large surface area for multiple monitors and other equipment.

-As the name suggests they are shaped like a U, and they supercharge the amount of space that corner desks provide.
+As the name suggests, these desks are shaped like a ‘U’, and they supercharge the amount of space that corner desks provide.
 While a rare few are designed and sold explicitly as U-shaped models, there are also many L-shaped desks that you can combine together for similar results.

 There are three main considerations to take into account when looking for the best gaming desks: surface area, weight, and height.
 All three should be a consideration when looking for a gaming desk for a computer, and the value of each will really depend on the sort of gaming experience you’re looking to replicate.

 The surface area takes into account both the length and the width of a gaming desk’s surface.
-We’ve listed these dimensions separately, and if you want to determine the total surface area, you’ll just want to multiply the width and length together.
-Of course, a big computers desk means that you’ll need plenty of space to accommodate it.
+We’ve listed these dimensions separately, which you can simply multiply together to determine the total surface area.
+Of course, a big computer desk means that you’ll need plenty of space to accommodate it.

 If the area in your room isn’t going to be an issue, you may want to look into an L-shaped desk.
 This type of desk comes with two separate work areas, and that makes it ideal for multiple monitors.
-Professionals and gamers who need a lot of real estate space will really like the extra room, and an L-shaped corner desk can sit against the edge of your room, maximizing the room available to you elsewhere.
+Professionals and gamers who need a lot of space will really benefit from the extra room, and an L-shaped corner desk can sit against the edge of your room, maximizing the room available to you elsewhere.

-The height mentioned on our specs list refers to the room between the floor itself and the bottom of gaming desks.
+The height mentioned on our specs list refers to the room between the floor itself and the bottom of the gaming desk.
 When looking for gaming desks you’ll love, your main concern here is to make sure that there’s enough room for your legs.
-Most of the best gaming desks offer a clearance of roughly 29 to 30 inches.
-That’s going to be the best height for the average gamer, but you may want to look for gaming desks with more clearance if you’re especially tall.
-A height-adjustable gaming desk can be one of the best ways to go if you like a little extra room but are worried about awkward seating.
+Most of the best gaming desks offer a clearance of roughly 29 to 30 inches, which will typically suit the average gamer, but you may want to look for gaming desks with more clearance if you’re especially tall.
+A height-adjustable gaming desk can be one of the best ways to add a little extra room without the worry of awkward sitting positions.

 Weight capacity is the spec you should pay the most attention to when seeking out the best gaming desk – and that’s especially true if you’re working with multiple monitors.
 Maximum weight is listed by the manufacturer for a reason, and testing the limits could destroy your equipment and even cause you harm.
 Often, a gaming desk comes with a maximum weight of 200 pounds or more, but some gaming desks offer just a fraction of that.

 There are quite a few gaming-specific features that are common in gaming desks, and not every gaming desk comes with all of them.
 We’ll outline the most common features.
-We suggest that you make a mental checklist of the features that matter to you.
-That can help you narrow down the search of the best gaming desks and more readily find something you’ll like.
+We suggest that you make a mental checklist of the features that matter to you to help you narrow down your search.

 - A stand for a second monitor can be one of the best inclusions for a gaming desk.
-Often these are built into the desks themselves, but you can purchase monitor arms separately.
-The latter is a great inclusion if you shift between work and leisure regularly.
+These are often built into the desks themselves, but you can also purchase monitor arms separately.
+The latter is a great solution if you shift between work and leisure regularly.
 Also keep in mind that elevating a monitor can make it easier to read without craning your neck and can offer the best ergonomics around.

-- One of our favorite inclusions in a computer desk is a mousepad surface.
-While some gaming desks come with a regularly sized mouse pad, we like ones that coat the whole top of the desk in fabric.
-These allow you to use the entire area of the desk’s top to navigate your mouse smoothly and is one of the best choices for fast-paced games like RTS’ and FPS’ that reward quick and broad movements.
+- One of our favorite features in a computer desk is a mousepad surface.
+While some gaming desks come with a regular-sized mouse pad, we prefer those which coat the whole top of the desk in fabric.
+These allow you to use the entire surface of the desk to navigate your mouse smoothly.
+This is one of the best choices for fast-paced games like RTS’ and FPS’ that reward quick and broad movements.

 - Many gaming desks come with a system for managing your cables, but this can take many forms.
-Most common is the placement of a grommet (or two, or sometimes more) that lets you direct all your cables in the right direction.
-While that can keep things neat and tidy, the best systems for managing your cables often use more sophisticated hooks and channels to keep your cables from becoming an issue.
+Most common is the placement of a grommet or two (or sometimes more) that allow you to keep all of your cables in order.
+While this can keep things neat and tidy, the best systems for managing your cables often use more sophisticated hooks and channels to help keep your cables from becoming an issue.

 - Gaming desks often come with additional storage options, but these can vary from model to model.
-One of the most useful is a dedicated controller rack, and some of the cooler computer desk models even come with USB chargers built into this rack so you can keep your devices powered.
-But don’t underestimate the value of more generic storage options.
-It’s not uncommon at all to find a basket mounted to the side or underside of a desk.
+One of the most useful is a dedicated controller rack, and some of the cooler computer desk models even come with build-in USB chargers to keep your devices powered.
+That being said, don’t underestimate the value of more generic storage options; it’s not uncommon at all to find a simple basket mounted to the side or underside of a desk.

 How the height of your desk is adjusted should be a primary factor to consider as well.
-An electronic desk really makes it easy to adjust the height, but it also costs significantly more, and if the motors or components break, it can be even more expensive to replace.
+An electronic desk really makes it easy to adjust the height, but it also costs significantly more.
+If the motors or components break, it can be even more expensive to replace.
 On the other hand, you’re more inclined to like the price of manually adjustable desks, but they can be a real pain to adjust.
-There’s not much point in getting one if the effort of transitioning is going to discourage you from using this feature.
+You’ll have to weigh up if the effort of adjusting is more likely to discourage you from using this feature.

-We’ve already talked about the dimensions of a desk, and that’s going to be the most important factor to look at when talking about ergonomics, but there are other considerations you can keep in mind once you’ve accounted for leg clearance and the space in your room.
-Consider how the keyboard shelf is positioned.
+We’ve already covered the topic of dimensions, which is always going to be the most important factor to look at when talking about ergonomics.
+However, there are other considerations you should keep in mind, such as the position of the keyboard shelf.
 No one should have to stoop over to reach their keyboard and mouse.

 The shape of the desk’s front can also have an impact on how comfortable a desk feels.
 A desk with a curved edge is generally going to offer a more natural typing experience.
-If you find a desk with sharp edges, we highly recommend getting a wrist rest.
-Otherwise, it can put serious strain on your hands.
+If you find a desk with sharp edges, we highly recommend getting a wrist rest to avoid putting serious strain on your hands.
 Some desks offer more exotic ergonomic options, but you should evaluate them on a case-by-case basis.
 There’s a decent chance that a “killer feature” will actually turn out to just be a gimmick.

 - A laminate is the most common choice you’ll find, and that’s because it’s also the most practical.
 Laminate surfaces are typically MDF wood (essentially plywood) that’s been treated.
 To some extent, it gives you the best of both worlds.
 These desks are typically easy to clean and cheap to produce.
 But quality can vary wildly, and some laminate surfaces show wear and tear easily or look cheaper than their more traditional wood counterparts.

 - Real wood is more common in traditional office desks than it is in gaming desks.
-In our opinion, wood doesn’t bring a whole lot to the table in terms of practical considerations.
-Desks that are totally or primarily made from wood are heavy, bulky, and prone to staining.
-On the other hand, they look great.
+Desks that are primarily made from wood are heavy, bulky, and prone to staining.
+That being said, they do look great.
 If you’re looking to leave an impression, wood is the way to go.
 But for just about everyone else, laminate or metal is more than up to the task.